Yakoob-Khan/Busking/README.md

 ## Setup

 Clone both the front-end and back-end and run `yarn` to install all the project dependencies.
 Make sure you have a mongo process running in another terminal in the background with `mongod &`.
+Make sure you have the `config.js` file added so that Facebook authorization stategy works!
 Then run `yarn start` in the front-end, `yarn-dev` in the backend, to load the project locally.
-Navigate to localhost:8080 to to view the app.
+Navigate to `localhost:8080` to to view the app.

 ## Deployment